 - Plan for Mixed Employment.
 Most of the opportunities for long-term job creation will likely require a mixed employment approach-namely industrial, flex, and office.
 Mixed Employment in centers/parks of 20-100 acres is the strongest market. - Reserve large, flat parcels with transportation access for employment uses.
-Land needs for mixed employment range from 40 to 50 acres per "center" or "park" allowing for buildings averaging 50,000 square feet, each on five to six acres.
-The City should target areas of Sherwood West with the largest and flattest contiguous tracts of land for these developments, with slopes of less than 3.0 percent.
-The largest tract of flat land in Sherwood West is located to the north, adjacent to Roy Rogers and Scholls-Sherwood Roads. - Target Highway 99W for transportationdependent uses.
-Considering the limited frontage, retain 99W for certain users that require access and visibility.
+Land needs for mixed employment range from 40 to 50 acres per "center" or "park."
+The City should target areas of Sherwood West with the largest and flattest contiguous tracts of land for these developments, with slopes of less than 3.0 percent. - Target Highway 99W for transportationdependent uses.
+Considering the limited frontage, retain 99W for certain users that require access and visibility. - Be Flexible.

-Be Flexible.
 Maintain as much flexibility (zoning, land, tools, approach) as possible in planning for employment growth as market cycles and trends over the next 20 years are unclear.
 This means maintaining large, contiguous sites but not mandating large-lot sites.